Comparison of Sociodemographic and Health-Related Characteristics of UK Biobank Participants With Those of the General Population.

 Fry A., Littlejohns TJ., Sudlow C., Doherty N., Adamska L., Sprosen T., Collins R., Allen NE.

-UK Biobank is a population-based cohort of 500,000 participants recruited between 2006 and 2010.
-Approximately 9.2 million individuals aged 40-69 years who lived within 25 miles of the 22 assessment centres in England, Wales and Scotland were invited, and 5.4% participated in the baseline assessment.
-The representativeness of the UK Biobank cohort was investigated by comparing demographic characteristics between non-responders and responders.
-Sociodemographic, physical, lifestyle and health-related characteristics of the cohort were compared with nationally representative data sources.
-UK Biobank participants were more likely to be older, women and to live in less socioeconomically deprived areas than non-participants.
-Compared with the general population, participants were less likely to be obese, smoke, drink alcohol on a daily basis and had fewer self-reported health outcomes.
-Rates of all-cause mortality and total cancer incidence (at age 70-74 years) were 46.2% and 11.8% lower in men, and 55.5% and 18.1% lower in women, respectively, than the general population of the same age.
-UK Biobank is not representative of the sampling population, with evidence of a 'healthy volunteer' selection bias.
-Nonetheless, the valid assessment of exposure-disease relationships may be widely generalizable and does not require participants to be representative of the population at large.
+The UK Biobank cohort is a population-based cohort of 500,000 participants recruited in the United Kingdom (UK) between 2006 and 2010.
+Approximately 9.2 million individuals aged 40-69 years who lived within 25 miles (40 km) of one of 22 assessment centers in England, Wales, and Scotland were invited to enter the cohort, and 5.5% participated in the baseline assessment.
+The representativeness of the UK Biobank cohort was investigated by comparing demographic characteristics between nonresponders and responders.
+Sociodemographic, physical, lifestyle, and health-related characteristics of the cohort were compared with nationally representative data sources.
+UK Biobank participants were more likely to be older, to be female, and to live in less socioeconomically deprived areas than nonparticipants.
+Compared with the general population, participants were less likely to be obese, to smoke, and to drink alcohol on a daily basis and had fewer self-reported health conditions.
+At age 70-74 years, rates of all-cause mortality and total cancer incidence were 46.2% and 11.8% lower, respectively, in men and 55.5% and 18.1% lower, respectively, in women than in the general population of the same age.
+UK Biobank is not representative of the sampling population; there is evidence of a "healthy volunteer" selection bias.
+Nonetheless, valid assessment of exposure-disease relationships may be widely generalizable and does not require participants to be representative of the population at large.